 Once the scar heals over, massage may help.
 Gentle massage techniques on the area around the scar may reduce collagen build-up in the tissues, which can flatten out the scar.

-While research that supports scar massage is limited, anecdotal evidence suggests that it may work for some people.
+While research that supports scar massage

 According to the British Skin Foundation, the general advice is to massage the skin for 5 minutes, 3–4 times per day.
 People can practice massage at home, or see a professional massage therapist who specializes in scar tissue.